Stream Real-Time Events

 Build a bot that watches for listings below a price threshold:

-import { OpenSeaStreamClient } from "@opensea/stream-js";
+import { OpenSeaStreamClient } from "@opensea/sdk/stream";

 const COLLECTION = "pudgypenguins";